Want to know the truth about English Cream Golden Retrievers?

 And here’s what the National Golden Retriever Council Australia says about color: “Any shade of cream or gold but neither red or mahogany.”

-So although the American Breed Standard does not like the cream color, other countries are more accepting of it, especially in dog shows.
+So although the American Breed Standard does not like the cream color, other countries are more accepting of it.

 #10: English Golden Retriever Breed Standards Are Different Than American Breed Standards